In addition to our degree programs, Harrison Middleton University offers continuing education units in the humanities.

 A sampling of recent courses taken by Diploma Program students includes:

-- Prometheus Bound by Aeschylus, Prometheus Unbound by Percy Bysshe Shelly, and Frankenstein by Mary Shelly (texts and film)
+Prometheus Bound by Aeschylus, Prometheus Unbound by Percy Bysshe Shelley, and Frankenstein by Mary Shelley (texts and film)

 Anthony and Cleopatra by Shakespeare (text and film)